 In nature, there are many clownfish species that form symbiotic relationships with the bubble tip anemone.
 Here are some of the clownfish species that host in BTAs in the wild:

 Red and Black Clownfish

-- Avoid major changes of water quality parameters such as temperature, pH, specific gravity, water hardness etc.
+- Avoid major changes in water quality parameters such as temperature, pH, specific gravity, water hardness, etc.